 Custom HTML Landing Page

 This is the landing page for a collection.
 These pages are uploaded in the Website Configuration Tool under Page Types > Landing Pages on the Collection-level Settings tab for each collection.
-The public URL to access a Custom HTML Landing page will be your base CONTENTdm site URL followed by the collection identifier, “/custom/” and the page name you specified when you uploaded the file, e.g. https://cdmdemo.contentdm.oclc.org/digital/collection/myfirstcollection.
+The public URL to access a Custom HTML Landing page will be your base CONTENTdm site URL followed by "/digital/collection/" and identifier of the collection, e.g. https://cdmdemo.contentdm.oclc.org/digital/collection/myfirstcollection.

 Custom HTML Page